 When it comes to simplicity and small size, the TC Electronic Ditto is second to none.
 We took it out of the box and were surprised by how small and sturdy it actually is.

-The TC Electronic Ditto works flawlessly, in a true plug and play sort of way.
+The TC Electronic Ditto works flawlessly, in a true plug-and-play sort of way.
 If you are new to looping, the TC Electronic Ditto has one of the simplest designs you’ll find in any looper pedal, making it a great choice for beginners.

 A comprehensive tool for the discerning looper.